-Reference the ASP.NET Core 2.1 packages
+Reference the ASP.NET Core 2.2 packages

-Your project has to be using the ASP.NET Core 2.1 packages from NuGet.
+HttpClientFactory is available since .NET Core 2.1 however we recommend you to use the latest ASP.NET Core 2.2 packages from NuGet in your project.
 You typically need the AspNetCore metapackage, and the extension package Microsoft.Extensions.Http.Polly.